jpavelka/IMSE780/md_src/sections/linear_programming/duality.md

 ## Duality

 In this section we'll discuss the important concept of LP duality.
-This neat bit of theory will allow us to prove the correctness of the simplex method, and also open up avenues to potentially solve LPs faster in practice.
+This neat bit of theory will allow us to prove the correctness of the simplex method, and open up avenues to potentially solve LPs faster in practice.
 We'll also see its fingerprints in +@sec:lpSensitivity when discussing sensitivity analysis.
 But before we get there, let's start with some light fiction.

 ### The corporate takeover {#sec:corporateTakeover}